SibghaA/Celebrity/README.md

   - Node.js
   - Express
   - TypeScript
-  - MongoDB with Mongoose
+  - MongoDB
   - Socket.IO

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details.